 This is the important info you got to know.

-In the beginning, cortisol levels generally go high.
-When that is sustained, the switch that turns it off (the hypothalamus) becomes less responsive.
+In the beginning stages of adrenal fatigue development, cortisol levels generally go high.
+When you sustain high levels of cortisol, the switch that turns off cortisol production (the hypothalamus) becomes less responsive.

 Your feedback loop is now not regulating properly.
 If this keeps on going, your reserves of materials that make these key hormones and process them, become depleted.

 - Cortisol keeps us alert.
 Not alarmed, but alert.
 This is why people initially often like running off it.
 It can lead to high performance.